ncss-tech/ISSR-800/README.md

 # ISSR-800
-Intermediate Scale Soil Raster (data) prepared on an 800m grid.
+Intermediate Scale Soil Rasters prepared on an 800m grid, from FY2017 SSURGO and STATSGO data.